ASC Web Services Knowledge Base

 What’s Covered

-All College of Arts and Sciences Departments and Centers are eligible for free web support and hosting on our Drupal platform.
-Whether you don’t currently have a website or would like to move from a paid solution, we have your back!
+All College of Arts and Sciences Departments and Centers are eligible for free web support and hosting as a Drupal Standard Site or U.OSU depending on whether Drupal best suits your needs.

-With our platform you receive:
+With the Drupal platform, you receive:

 • Pre-built Arts and Sciences templates